THOMASELOVE/500-classes-2025/class12/README.md

 3. Logan Harper "[Glucocorticoid toxicity in a prospective international survey of sarcoidosis patients](https://thomaselove.github.io/500-proj-draft2-slides/slides/logan_draft2.html)"
 4. Catherine Hassett "[Impact of Antihypertensive Therapy on Hematoma Expansion in Intracerebral Hemorrhage](https://thomaselove.github.io/500-proj-draft2-slides/slides/katie_draft2.html)"

+## Evaluation Form

+The evaluation form for today's presentations will be found at <https://bit.ly/500-projects-class-12>.
+It's a Google Form, and you must be logged into Google via your CWRU account.
+Please open the form and use it to provide comments on each of the presentations.
+You may skip your own presentation, and (if you're JiaWei, Logan or Catherine) you can also opt to skip the presentation immediately before yours.
+Please remember to hit submit at the end of the form (after all four presentations) before you leave this room.
+Thank you!

 ## Reminders

 - Final Project Submissions are due to [Canvas](https://canvas.case.edu/) at **9 AM on Monday 2025-04-28** from everyone regardless of when you give your project presentation.